 Trails Carolina Can Help

 At Trails Carolina, our wilderness therapy program’s mission is to give your child the confidence, coping mechanisms, and communication skills that will help them become the best version of themselves.
-Throughout our wilderness program, families restore and rebuild their relationship with their child.
+Throughout our therapeutic programs, families restore and rebuild their relationship with their child and the underlying causes of substance abuse in teens are addressed holistically.
 We believe that by connecting with nature in a wilderness therapy setting, your child can learn to address their problematic behaviors, gain valuable personal insights, and learn important lessons.
 Free from the distractions and negative influences of everyday life, they can focus on their own personal growth and healing process.

 Our multidisciplinary team of caring, expert staff will be there to guide your child along their unique path to psychological and emotional wellness.
 This journey can lead to a renewed sense of self and a happier, healthier future brimming with opportunity.
 For more information please call (828) 408-0396.